MATRIX - Animation Editor

 Command Reference - a pdf file containing essential descriptions of each command used in the script editor.

-This project relies on the use of five libraries, <Arduino.h>, <HardwareSerial.h>,, <Wire.h>, "SSD1306Wire.h", <FastLED.h>, which need to be included in the IDE set-up, in order for the .ino code to compile correctly.
+This project relies on the use of nine libraries, <Arduino.h>, <HardwareSerial.h>,, <Wire.h>, "SSD1306Wire.h", <FastLED.h>, “FS.h”,”SD.h”,”SPI.h”, and <stdlib.h>, which need to be included in the IDE set-up, in order for the .ino code to compile correctly.
 If you haven’t used an ESP32 before with the Arduino IDE, then you will need to install the board libraries too.
 There are several articles on the web that explain this process.
+I would recommend this one by Random Nerd Tutorials.

-.ino File - the software .zip file contains three folders: HexBot2, Proc_16ch_Controller_06, and Wii_WEMOS_Transceiver_O1, which in turn contains several files.
+ino File - the software .zip file contains two folders: Matrix_Editor_R3, and Panel_48x128, which in turn contains several files.
 These are all to be extracted and retained within the same folders, of those named.
+The first folder is the Matrix editor application, which is compiled into Java and will run from any hard drive, included a USB memory stick.
+The second folder contains the ESP32 .ino files.
 If you are wondering why there are several .ino files, it is because I use the tabbed interface within the Arduino IDE, and for each tab there is a corresponding .ino file.
-The PWM controller app is a compiled Java version, which will run without installation, once decompressed from the zip file into a normal folder.

 STL Model Files - use these with your favourite slicer application.
 In the 3D Parts pdf document I have indicated the size of pilot holes needed for the screws..